Businesses Franchises Brokers

 Rubber & Plastic Product Manufacturing Business Transaction Trends

 The median sale price of rubber and plastic manufacturers sold varies widely from year to year, driven by the volume of businesses in different sales classes.
-More recently, in 2023 and 2024, the make-up has skewed towards larger businesses selling, bringing the median sale price up more than double previous years.
+Recently, from 2023 to 2025, the make-up has skewed towards larger businesses selling, bringing the median sale price up more than double previous years.

 Business transaction data based on rubber and plastic product manufacturing businesses sold on BizBuySell